tarantool/cartridge/rst/cartridge_dev.rst

   ..
 NOTE::

+     * Neither ``vshard-router`` nor ``vshard-storage`` manage spaces, indexes, or formats.
+You should do it within a *custom* role: add a ``box.schema.space.create()`` call to your first cluster role, as shown in the example above.

-     The function's body is wrapped in a conditional statement that lets you call ``box`` functions on masters only.
+     * The function's body is wrapped in a conditional statement that lets you call ``box`` functions on masters only.
 This protects against replication collisions as data propagates to replicas automatically.

 * ``stop()`` is the role's *termination* function.
-Implement it if initialization starts a fiber that has to be stopped or does any job that has to be undone on termination.
+Implement it if initialization starts a fiber that has to be stopped or does any job that needs to be undone on termination.

-* ``validate_config()`` and ``apply_config()`` are *validation* and
+* ``validate_config()`` and ``apply_config()`` are functions that *validate* and
+  *apply* the role's configuration.
-  *application* functions that make custom roles configurable.
-Implement them if some configuration data has to be stored cluster-wide.
+  Implement them if some configuration data needs to be stored cluster-wide.

-Next, get a grip on the :ref:`role's life cycle <cartridge-role-lifecycle>` to implement the necessary functions.
+Next, get a grip on the :ref:`role's life cycle <cartridge-role-lifecycle>` to implement the functions you need.

 .. _cartridge-role-dependencies: